VioletGiraffe/GoodGit/doc/perf.md

   stub that sets `MSYSTEM`, `HOME` and `PATH` before running `mingw64\bin\git.exe`.
 Going around it means taking over that environment: without `usr\bin` on `PATH`, LFS filters, `ssh` and hooks fail, and a read-only query can spawn a filter too.
 Rejected for that reason, not for the measurement.
+- **A child's console costs a `conhost.exe` process**, and Qt's `CREATE_NO_WINDOW` hides that console instead of doing without one.
+Starting the child detached saves ~30% of a query's latency where the child is git itself, and nothing where it is the Git for Windows wrapper: the wrapper's own child, a console program started by a process that has no console, then allocates one instead.
+One process per query is saved either way.
 - **Per-command cost dominates small repositories.** `git --version`, which touches nothing, takes ~20 ms of the ~30 ms a `status` of a small repository costs.
 - **git 2.55 costs ~6 ms more per command than 2.37**, independently of the working directory, reported